-Optical audio cables don’t differ much from brand to brand.
+Optical audio cables differ little from brand to brand.
 Unless you have a good ear and have a remarkably loud system, you are not likely to hear any difference when using a cheaper brand than when using a more expensive brand.

 Compared to digital coaxial cables, optical audio cables can be a bit more expensive.
-But in return, they offer better performance when it comes to reproducing digital signals, as there is no interference from surrounding electronic devices.
-What will greatly affect your price is the type of optical cable you invest in.
-The standard 5 meter plastic fiber cables are drastically cheaper than the quartz cables mentioned above.
-Some cables may come with 24k gold-plated connectors to improve signal transfer and help prevent corrosion, and this can also greatly increase the price.
+But in return, they offer better performance for reproducing digital signals, as there is no interference from surrounding electronic devices.